lesnikyan/lisapet/readme.md

 ZeroDivisionError: division by zero
 ```

-See code of run.py, loader.py, eval.py for understanding how to use LISAPET as an imbedded engine, add custom python functions for using in LP code, etc.
+See code of tests, run.py, loader.py, eval.py for understanding how to use LISAPET as an imbedded engine, add custom python functions for using in LP code, etc.

 ## Syntax.
-The Syntax section has been updated as new features have been added to the code, so it looks a bit chaotic.
+The Syntax section is updated as new features are added to the code, so it looks a bit chaotic.
 Done parts:

 ### 0. Comments.